Facebook IPO lawsuits to be heard in New York

 The case is In Re: Facebook Inc, IPO Securities and Derivative Litigation, U.S. Judicial Panel on Multidistrict Litigation, No. 12-md-2389.

-(Reporting by Basil Katz in New York and Dan Levine in San Francisco)
+(Reporting by Basil Katz in New York and Dan Levine in San Francisco; editing by Carol Bishopric)